-2. You have a misbelief that other people's ideas, words or visuals may not be used in your own work.
+You mistakenly believe that other people's ideas, words or visuals may not be used in your own work.
 On the contrary, you may, and often must, use others' ideas, words or visuals to support your ideas, etc. HOWEVER, it must be unequivocally clear which ideas, words and visuals in your assignments are yours and which belong to others.